The Sea Fencibles (1798-1802 and 1803-1810)

 16 Oct 1803 the Sea Fencibles at Plymouth have been carrying out exercises using their pikes and great guns.

-Circa 26 Nov 1803 Capt Wynne apptd to the Sea Fencibles at Dartmouth.
+Circa 26 Nov 1803 Capt Wynne apptd to the Sea Fencibles at Plymouth, and not Dartmouth, as previously stated.

 Circa 10 Dec 1803 Capt Birchall apptd to command the Sea Fencibles at Chester.